Bayesian Concept Bottleneck Models with LLM Priors: Related work

 \section{Related work}

 Prior CBM methods train on observations with hand-annotated concepts \citep{koh2020concept, Kim2023-vu, Yuksekgonul2023-um} and, more recently, concepts annotated by an LLM/VLM \citep{Patel2023-dp,McInerney2023-ab, Benara2024-lw}.
 These methods are known to be highly sensitive to the selected set of concepts \citep{Ramaswamy2023-qn}.
-More recent works have suggested using LLMs to prespecify the list of candidate concepts instead \citep{menon2022visual, Oikarinen2023-ee, Yang2023-oh,panousis2023sparse}, but this requires the LLM to have accurate prior knowledge about the supervised learning task.
-We note that many of these works also make use of ``soft concepts'' and therefore suffer from information leakage \citep{mahinpei2021promises}.
+More recent works have suggested using LLMs to prespecify the list of candidate concepts instead \citep{menon2022visual, Oikarinen2023-ee, Yang2023-oh,panousis2023sparse,singh2025evaluating,xu2025graph,lam2024concept}, but this requires the LLM to have accurate prior knowledge about the supervised learning task.
+We note that many of these works also make use of ``soft concepts'' and therefore suffer from information leakage \citep{mahinpei2021promises,margeloiu2021concept,havasi2022addressing,ragkousis2024tree,makonnen2025measuring}.

-To find relevant concepts in a more data-driven manner, recent works have proposed taking an iterative approach \citep{ludan2023interpretable, Liu2024-kq}.
+To find relevant concepts in a more data-driven manner, recent works have proposed taking an iterative approach \citep{ludan2023interpretable, Liu2024-kq,sun2024general,kim2024constructing}.
 These methods employ a boosting-like approach, where the LLM is provided a set of misclassified examples and asked to add/revise concepts to improve performance.
-However, the LLM can typically only review a few observations due to limits on context length, so the resulting concept proposals are far from optimal.
+However, the LLM often struggles to identify relevant patterns from the presented examples, so the resulting concept proposals are far from optimal.

 An alternative strategy is to conduct post-hoc distillation of a black-box model into interpretable concepts \citep{Kim2018-ri, yeh2020completeness, Zhao2024-tj, Jiang2023-tx,singh2023augmenting}, which can be used to learn an interpretable prediction model.
 Nevertheless, prior work has shown that the generated explanations are often not faithful to the black-box model, leading to poorer performance from the interpretable model \citep{Doshi-Velez2017-uj}.